aukspot/dles/README.md

 - [Blossom](https://www.merriam-webster.com/games/blossom-word-game) - Create 12 words using the letters on the petals, always including the center letter.
 You get more points for longer words.
 - [Blunderwall](https://bythomas.co.uk/blunderwall) - Find the secret word on the Blunderwall in 4 tries.
 - [Boggdle](https://simenmh.com/boggdle) - Search for the best 3 words you can find in the Boggle grid.
+- [Boston Globe - Align](https://www.bostonglobe.com/games/align/) - Swap tiles in the grid so that each row and column forms a word.
 - [Bracket City](https://www.theatlantic.com/games/bracket-city/) - Solve the clues within brackets, eventually completing the puzzle.
 (From The Atlantic)
 - [Cadgy](https://onelook.com/cadgy/) - Make valid 5-letter words by selecting one letter from each column.
 - [Categories](https://categories.clevergoat.com) - Group the words in the grid into the 4 secret categories, like Connections or Conexo.